0x4248/light_builtins/README.md

 The commands are written in C++, C and Rust.

 ## 📝 Commands List
+Here is a list of the commands and their availability:
 - `ls` - List directory contents `C++` `C` `Ultra light` `Rust`
 - `pwd` - Print name of current/working directory `C++` `C` `Ultra light` `Rust`
 - `cat` - Concatenate files and print on the standard output`C++` `C` `Ultra light` `Rust`